When will the testing results be available?

 If I would like to speak to someone about my child’s specific needs as a student identified Highly Capable, who do I contact?

-For questions pertaining to the identification process, qualifying conditions and the district approach to Highly Capable, you are always welcome to contact Chelsea Jackson, secretary for Highly Capable.
+For questions pertaining to the identification process, qualifying conditions and the district approach to Highly Capable, you are always welcome to contact one of the directors or administrative assistants for Highly Capable.
 If the questions are specific to your child’s experience, you will first want to collaborate with your child’s teacher(s).
 If speaking to the teacher doesn’t appear to meet the needs of your child, please request a meeting with both the teacher and the principal.
-If, at that point, you feel additional collaboration is necessary, you may contact the district office (Chelsea Jackson, secretary for Highly Capable).
+If, at that point, you feel additional collaboration is necessary, you may contact the District Office.

 What are ways my child might be supported in their math development?

-During the 2016-17 school year teachers in second through eighth grade were supported with opportunities to learn about and implement math menus.
-Each grade level has a set of unique rich tasks that have been developed in partnership with Western Washington University (WWU) to provide engaging and challenging math experiences.
+Teachers in second through eighth grade are supported with opportunities to learn about and implement Concept Quests (math menus).
+Each grade level has a set of unique rich tasks that have been developed in partnership with Western Washington University to provide engaging and challenging math experiences.
 We also use our continuum of services to determine if a student may benefit from single subject acceleration.
-In fifth grade we identify students who may benefit from an intensive intervention by taking Compacted Math 7/8 as sixth graders.
-This is generally the top 1-2% of mathematicians.
-For more information about our middle school math pathway please click here.
+For more information about math click here.